kyang04/kyang04.github.io/index.md

 ### 4. Packaging your syntax highlighting

-We will be using rollup to distrbiute syntax highlighting.
+We will be using rollup to distribute syntax highlighting.
-Crete a package.json file with the following structure and run ```npm install``` at the top level of your repo
+Create a package.json file with the following structure and run ```npm install``` at the top level of your repo

 ```
 {